Circe (novel)

 Circe is a 2018 mythic fantasy novel by American writer Madeline Miller.
-Set during the Greek Heroic Age, it is an adaptation of various Greek myths, most notably the Odyssey, as told from the perspective of the witch Circe.
-The novel explores Circe's origin story and narrates Circe's encounters with mythological figures such as Hermes, the Minotaur, Jason, and Medea and ultimately, her romance with Odysseus and his son Telemachus.
+Set during the Greek Heroic Age, it is an original reimagining of various Greek myths, most notably the Odyssey, as told from the perspective of the witch Circe.
+While drawing on characters and episodes from ancient myths, the novel invents or substantially reinterprets many aspects of Circe's biography, including Circe's encounters with mythological figures such as Hermes, the Minotaur, Jason, and Medea and ultimately, her romance with Odysseus and his son Telemachus.

 Plot

 Circe is the divine daughter of the titan Helios and naiad Perse.
-Deemed unattractive and powerless from birth, she is neglected by her father and bullied by the rest of her family.
+In this reimagining, she is considered unattractive and powerless from birth, she is neglected by her father and bullied by the rest of her family.
 While still young, she witnesses the titan Prometheus being punished for giving fire to humanity and gives him nectar when no one is looking.
 She bonds with her younger brother Aeëtes, but he leaves her to rule his own kingdom.

 Circe falls in love with Glaucos, a mortal fisherman.
 Circe feeds Glaucos sap of magical flowers grown in soil that was once soaked with the blood of the titan Kronos and transforms him into a god.
 Arrogant in his newfound divinity, however, Glaucos rejects Circe in favor of the nymph Scylla.
 Circe's jealousy causes her to use the flowers' magic again, transforming Scylla into a bloodthirsty six-headed monster.
 Circe confesses her deeds to Helios, who disbelieves her powers at first; Aeëtes reveals that he and his siblings are witches who can draw out magic from such herbs.
 To keep the peace between the Titans and the Olympians, led by Zeus, Helios and Perse are forbidden from having more children.
 Aeëtes and his other children are to be monitored, but Circe is punished for purposely seeking out the magic and using it on another god.
 Circe is permanently exiled to the island of Aiaia.
-Here she is able to occupy a luxurious house and adopt a tame lion.

 Circe uses her exile to hone her witchcraft.
 Over the centuries she spends on Aiaia, Circe interacts with many mythic figures.
 She receives visits from the Olympian god Hermes, whom she takes as a lover.
 She is escorted off the island by the mortal Daedalus.
 During her brief visit to Crete, Circe helps her sister birth the Minotaur and uses her witchcraft to help tame the monster.
 Many years later, the hero Jason and his wife the witch Medea (Circe's niece) arrive on Aiaia after having stolen the Golden Fleece from Circe's brother Aeëtes, murdering Medea's brother, Absyrtus, in the process.
 Circe cleanses them of the crime and warns Medea of Jason's waning interest in her but is rebuffed.